“I learn what’s important to our clients, and I look for the best way to get them there.”

-- First jury verdict (more than $2.1 million) under new whistleblower protections introduced in the National Defense Authorization Act of 2013
+- First jury verdict (more than $2 million) under new whistleblower protections introduced in the National Defense Authorization Act of 2013;

-- First Sarbanes-Oxley Act liability verdict to withstand appeal
+- First Sarbanes-Oxley Act liability verdict to withstand appeal;

-- First Dodd-Frank Act retaliation lawsuit to reach discovery in federal court
+- First Dodd-Frank Act retaliation lawsuit to reach discovery in federal court.

-Mr. Oswald is chair of the Federal Bar Association’s Professional Ethics Committee and vice chair of the FBA’s Qui Tam Section.
-He is co-chair of an employment law subcommittee at the American Bar Association, and he has roles in other professional groups including the D.C.
+Mr. Oswald is chair of the Federal Bar Association’s Qui Tam Section and past chair of its Professional Ethics Committee.
+He is also a proud past president of the Metropolitan Washington Employment Lawyers Association, and currently heads its Bench-Bar Committee.
+He is co-chair of an employment law subcommittee at the American Bar Association and has roles in other professional groups, including the D.C.
 Bar and the National Employment Lawyers Association.

 During his off hours Mr. Oswald focuses on his family, which includes three children and two cats.
 He coaches his youngest daughter’s basketball team and has seen them rise from being novices to playing in the local championship game.
 A self-described “seventh-grade basketball washout,” Mr. Oswald takes the same approach to coaching as he takes to law: Throwing himself into it and learning from anyone with something to teach.